Yuiko911/I2-Docker/TP2.md

 ### Question 2.3
 **Why did we put `needs: build-and-test-backend` on this job?
 Maybe try without this and you will see!**

-To make sure our images are only pushed to Docker if everything is in order.
+To make sure our images are only pushed to Docker if everything is in order, to not ship a broken image.

 ### Question 2.4
 **For what purpose do we need to push docker images?**

-d
+We need to push images so that other users may use them.
+It will also be helpful for the next step to pulll our images remotely.